-The Department will make the necessary arrangements to provide right of way entry to the existing structures.
+The Department will make the necessary arrangements to provide right-of-way entry for the Contractor's engineer to survey.
 Adequately document the condition of the structures and all existing cracks with descriptions and pictures.
 Prepare two reports documenting the condition of the structures: one report before beginning foundation construction operations and a second report after completing foundation construction operations.
 The Department will take ownership of both reports.
 Do not perform pre-driving and post-driving surveys of the condition of bridges owned by the Department except when shown in the Contract Documents.

 When shown in the Contract Documents, employ a qualified Specialty Engineer to monitor and record vibration levels during the driving of casings, piling, sheeting, or blasting operations.
-Provide vibration monitoring equipment capable of detecting velocities of 0.1 inches per second or less.
+Provide vibration monitoring equipment capable of detecting velocities of 0.1 in/s or less.

-Upon detecting settlement or heave of 0.005 feet, vibration levels reaching 0.5 inches per second, levels otherwise shown in the Contract Documents, or damage to the structure, immediately stop the source of vibrations, backfill any open excavations, and contact the Engineer for instructions.
+Upon detecting settlement or heave of 0.005 foot, vibration levels reaching 0.5 in/s, levels otherwise shown in the Contract Documents, or damage to the structure, immediately stop the source of vibrations, backfill any open drilled shaft excavations, and contact the Engineer for instructions.

-When excavating for construction, the Contractor is responsible for evaluating the need for, design of, and providing any necessary precautionary features to protect adjacent structures from damage, including, but not limited to, selecting construction methods and procedures that will prevent damaging caving of the shaft excavation and monitoring and controlling the vibrations from construction activities, including driving of casings, driving of sheeting, and blasting.
-When sheeting and shoring are not detailed in the Plans, employ a qualified Specialty Engineer to design the sheeting and shoring, and to sign and seal the plans and specification requirements.
+When the plans require excavations for construction of footings or caps, the Contractor is responsible for evaluating the need for, design of, and providing any necessary features to protect adjacent structures.
+When sheeting and shoring are not detailed in the plans, employ a Specialty Engineer to design the sheeting and shoring, and to sign and seal the plans and specification requirements.
 Send these designs to the Engineer for his record before beginning construction.